igrishaev/f/README.md

 >>> Left[error]
 ```

-When the plain value does not fit both predicates, `TypeError` occures:
+When the plain value does not fit both predicates, `TypeError` occurs:

 ```python
 EitherStrNum(None)